Skip to main content

 They are:

-Jim Wagner, Local 22 president two terms 1955/56 and 1959/60 and former Asst.
+Jim Wagner, Local 22 president for two terms, 1955/56 and 1959/60, and former Asst.
 Director of GM UAW.

-Jesse Damesworth, Local 22 President two terms ÂÂÂÂ 1960/61 and formerly Coordinator of Unemployment Insurance for all UAW.
+Jesse Damesworth, Local 22 President for two terms, 1960/61, and formerly Coordinator of Unemployment Insurance for all UAW.

-Edward T. Ptasznik, Jr., assumed the office of President when Ray Church was called to the International Union and served for 14 months until he was named Labor Liaison for United Way.
+Edward T. Ptasznik, Jr. assumed the office of President when Ray Church was called to the International Union and served for 14 months until he was named Labor Liaison for United Way.

 Donald Steele, Jr. moved into the Presidency to fill the vacancy left by Ed Ptasznik's appointment.
 He remained in office until his assignment to the International Union.

-Craig A. Nothnagel, Local 22 President for two consecutive terms, who has gone on to the PEL Department at the UAW-GM Center for Human Resources.
+Craig A. Nothnagel, Local 22 President for two consecutive terms, has gone on to the PEL Department at the UAW-GM Center for Human Resources.

 Celso A. Duque was installed as President upon Rhonda's move to the Region and served as our first Hispanic President.

-Wiley Turnage is your president now, Local 22.
-Together he and the other officers of this Local union continue striving to make you the best represented local in the entire UAW.We have a legacy left to us by those UAW pioneers.
+Larry Davis is your president now, Local 22.
+Together, he and the other officers of this Local union continue striving to make you the best-represented local in the entire UAW.
+We have a legacy left to us by those UAW pioneers.
 Let us be aware and proud of that legacy.

-Bruce Arnott (updated by M. Hasper 2021)
+Bruce Arnott (updated by Kristina Spurlock 2025)

 Former Recording Secretary